fpc/FPCSource/packages/fcl-db/tests/README.txt

 Which connector is currently used is dependent on the 'database.ini' configuration file.
 Also some settings which are connector-dependent can be set in that file.
-See 'database.ini' for more information.
+See 'database.ini.txt' for an example.

 I hope this is enough information to get you started,